bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >                 </data>
 >```

-In it's place, we instead need to read in our phylogeny.
+In its place, we instead need to read in our phylogeny.
 We will do this by pasting in a new section, `tree`, which will use `TreeFromNewickFile` in the package **feast** to retrieve the phylogeny from our tree file, `Lloyd.tree`.

 >Where the `data` section was in the XML, paste in the `tree` section:
 >